Building a Path to Personal Success

 May 2018 Track Practice PC: CLK

 The Public Schools of Calumet, Laurium & Keweenaw is the northernmost K-12 school district in Michigan and covers 419 square miles.
 Only one K-8 school, Grant Township, is further north in Michigan.
 Located on the Keweenaw Peninsula, CLK is one of 13 school districts in the Copper Country ISD which encompasses the counties of Baraga, Houghton, and Keweenaw.
 CLK’s elementary, middle, and high school buildings are connected, a benefit for students and staff as the district often receives more than 300 inches of snow per year.
-CLK also has an early college program, alternative school, virtual school, homeschool partnership program, and is piloting a competency-based learning model at the elementary school.
+CLK has an early college program, alternative school, virtual school, homeschool partnership program, and piloted a competency-based learning model at the elementary school.

-The 1,500 students at CLK are predominantly white, mostly from Finnish or Scandinavian descent.
+The 1,500 students at CLK are predominantly white, and mostly of Finnish or Scandinavian descent.
 Due to Calumet’s remoteness and downturn in the mining industry, over half are under-resourced.
 According to mischooldata.org, the district’s percent proficiency for all students in ELA, Mathematics, Science, and Social Studies is at or above the state’s percent proficiency on the state assessments.
 Their graduation rate is 74% and nearly 38% of CLK graduates go to college within the first six months of graduation (although this number does not include students enrolled in their Early College program – see High School section below).
 Whether it is average class sizes of 22 or sisu (or a combination of both), CLK’s focus is on student success.

 bannerStudent-centered learning has been a topic of conversation in the district for over ten years and the district has put personalized learning pieces in place over that time.
 In 2011, the district was one of the first districts in the state to go 1:1 when they began using iPads.
 Kindergarten continues to use the iPads while grades 1-12 now use Chromebooks.
-But devices alone are not enough to personalize learning for every student.
-The district uses learning management systems (LMS) SeeSaw for grades K-5 and Schoology and Google Suite for grades 6-12 that allow students to access teacher-created content any time from anywhere.
+However, devices alone are not enough to personalize learning for every student.
+The district uses learning management systems (LMS) SeeSaw for grades K-5 and Schoology and Google Suite for grades 6-12 that allow students to access teacher-created content anytime from anywhere.

 There is a strong focus on relationships in every building, classroom, and program in the district.
 CLK is a Capturing Kids’ Hearts (CKH) district, and CLK Elementary is a 2020-2021 National Showcase School.
 CKH attends to the social-emotional well-being of both staff and students.
 Creating a relationship-driven district culture has led to their success in connecting with their students and developing programs that meet their needs.

-COVID became the catalyst that propelled the district to move toward CBE at a faster pace.
+COVID became the catalyst that propelled the district to move toward competency-based education (CBE) at a faster pace.
 It was during COVID that most of the staff learned how to effectively use their LMS for student engagement and achievement whether online or in person.
 Professional development for teachers to collaborate on student-centered learning topics became more sustainable too.
 Monthly early release days continue to be part of the schedule for staff learning.

 While the board has played a critical role in supporting student-centered learning over the years, it was during the pandemic that they started to see the vision of how competency-based learning can benefit their students.
-After planting CBE seeds (i.e., definition, CBE to traditional charts, books, videos, webinars, etc.) for many years, Chris received approval to pilot a CBE program beginning the 2021-22 school year.
+After planting CBE seeds (i.e., definition, CBE to traditional charts, books, videos, webinars, etc.) for many years, previous superintendent Chris Davidson received approval to pilot a CBE program beginning the 2021-22 school year.
 In August 2021, a coalition of staff from CLK visited Kettle Moraine School District in Wisconsin to see what student-centered learning looked like in their district.
 This spurred conversations in the district around competency-based learning as a model to personalize learning for all students.

 This highlight features some of the innovative options CLK is providing to students as they build their own path to personal success.